Improve Your Violin Intonation

-- Just Intonation (modeled after the Phythagorean system)
+- Just Intonation (modeled after the Pythagorean system)

 This is an intonation system based on the pure sonorities of the intervals, like how violinists tune their open-strings to the interval of fifths.
 The best-sounding fifths that gives a nice "ring" will be slightly larger than the fifths found in the equal temperament system.

-The intervals of thirds and sixths will create a “third” tone which makes them a very pleasant sound to the performers and listeners.
+The intervals of thirds and sixths will create a “third” tone, which makes them a pleasant sound to the performers and listeners.
 Just intonation is mainly used in double-stops, chordal passages, and to a certain extent, in ensemble playing.

 - Expressive Intonation